openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/midbrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Midbrain' is a regional part of brain.
+   :definition: Is a regional part of brain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001891)]
-   :description: Part of the brain that develops from the middle of the 3 primary vesicles of the embryonic neural tube, between the prosencephalon and rhombencephalon, later forming the tectum and cerebral peduncles.
-(CSP)
+   :description: The midbrain is the middle division of the three primary divisions of the developing chordate brain or the corresponding part of the adult brain (in vertebrates, includes a ventral part containing the cerebral peduncles and a dorsal tectum containing the corpora quadrigemina and that surrounds the aqueduct of Sylvius connecting the third and fourth ventricles). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001891)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106935
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001891#midbrain-1
    :name: midbrain